Null Hypothesis Significance Testing

 Artwork by @allison_horst

-• Explain the gist of null hypothesis testing
+• Explain the logic and purpose of null hypothesis significance testing (NHST)

-• Describe Type I and Type II errors
+• Differentiate between Type I and Type II errors and explain their consequences

-• Interpret the results of a hypothesis test
+• Calculate and interpret the test statistic for a hypothesis test

 Overview